Meet the Coaches

-Once Rowland graduated high school, he went to the Colorado School of Mines and is currently studying Geophysics.
-Once there, he started to explore Clear Creek and other areas in Colorado and the southwest.
-He was able to send his first 5.14 and V10’s, learn how to trad climb, and tick off a number of classic .12’s and /13’s, all while somehow finding time to go to school.
+Rowland graduated from Colorado School of Mines in 2016.
+It was here that he started to explore Clear Creek and other areas in Colorado and the southwest.
+He was able to send his first 5.14 and V10’s, learn how to trad climb, and tick off a number of classic .12s and .13s, all while somehow finding time to go to school.

 Carissa Gross, Assistant Coach & Team Coordinator